-The mission of CWC 5 is to provide a socio-economically, culturally and racially diverse community of students in the heart of the San Fernando Valley with an intellectually challenging, experiential learning environment that develops each individual student's confidence, potential and individual responsibility as citizens of the world in which we live.
+The mission of CWC Hollywood is to provide a socio-economically, culturally and racially diverse community of students in the heart of Hollywood with an intellectually challenging, experiential learning environment that develops each individual student's confidence, potential and individual responsibility as citizens of the world in which we live.

-CWC 5's vision is to provide a high-quality education for all students from kindergarten to grade eight, laying the foundation for future school, professional, and personal success.
-By drawing on one of Los Angeles' greatest assets - the diversity of the people who call our city home - we will seek to ensure that unlike many of the current public school offerings in the area, all of the diverse members of this remarkably unique community will be active participants in our school.
-In this way, we will create a hub for community activity that truly reflects and embraces the ethnic, racial, linguistic, and socioeconomic diversity of the neighborhood.
-CWC 5 will prepare students for success in college, a diverse society, and a global economy by drawing upon these school design characteristics and exceptional organizational leadership at all levels.
+CWC Hollywood's vision is to provide a high-quality education for all students from kindergarten to grade five, laying the foundation for future school, professional, and personal success.
+By drawing on one of Los Angeles' greatest assets - the diversity of the people who call our city home - we seek to ensure that unlike many of the current public school offerings in the area, all of the diverse members of this remarkably unique community will be active participants in our school.
+In this way, we have created a hub for community activity that truly reflects and embraces the ethnic, racial, linguistic, and socioeconomic diversity of the neighborhood.
+CWC Hollywood prepares students for success in college, a diverse society, and a global economy by drawing upon these school design characteristics and exceptional organizational leadership at all levels.

-CWC 5 will realize the school's important vision and mission with particular attention to the following:
+CWC Hollywood realizes the school's important vision and mission with particular attention to the following: